 Obviously, the first step in doing well on a test is to study well.
-For more information on ADHD study tips, check out this post.
+Kind of a given.
+I actually wrote a whole article on ADHD study tips that you can read here.

-One of the best things to do for most people is to try to make your test taking experience as quiet and distraction-free as possible.
+One of the best things you can do to make test taking with ADHD easier is to make your environment as quiet and distraction-free as possible.
 There are a few ways to do this.

 Distractions and visualization

 Sometimes it’s good to distract yourself.
 Yes, you heard me right.
 Well, don’t distract yourself for real.
 But maybe stretch a bit, change positions and look around the room as you try to figure out an answer.

 Here's a downside: if you are caught looking around the room people might think you’re cheating.

 And besides, it’s kind of hard to visualize a formula superimposed against the back of the goofy t-shirt the guy in front of you is wearing.
 (Like I said, ADHD and test taking don’t mix.)

 Ceiling-gazing has actually been proven to help you think and remember things, especially if you’re a visual learner.
 Things just seem to pop out at you when you look at the ceiling.
 In fact, if you ever go to a top-level chess tournament, you will see some players look at the board and then stare at the ceiling while they figure out their move.
 Hey, if chess players do it, it’s probably a smart thing to do, right?
 Besides, nobody’s ever accused of trying to cheat off the ceiling.